 Anne will also explain about the 4 different ways a remedy can present: the pure sensation or vital feeling, the active or success state of coping, the failure state, and the compensation.
 Patients usually display only one of these ways and it is up to us to understand which presentation it is and why.
 Anne will share why almost all 6th row element provings show the failure state and why our patients hardly ever will.
 And why this is the main reason we don’t recognize a 6th row mineral in the success state and why we have prescribed them for the wrong reasons.

 In this webinar, you will learn about 6th Row remedies (Osmium, Iridium, Tungstenium, Baryta, Platina, Aurum, Mercurius, Plumbum, and more) and remedy presentation in clinical practice.

-Week 3: Sarcode Remedies
+Lesson 3: Sarcode Remedies